 Writer and enthusiast of all things beauty, fashion, travel and healthy living-related, our Glow beauty contributor Ana Bribiesca Hoff is currently working in the higher education non-profit sector and in launching AnaBribs.com, a lifestyle blog where she plans to share her passions, experiences, tips and sneak peeks inside her life hoping to share large doses of inspiration.

-Our stylish contributor Tori Johnson, who contributes to our Admire feature in this issue is the owner of sTORIbook Public Relations and is a fashion and lifestyle blogger of ThesTORIbook.com.
+Our stylish contributor Tori Johnson, who helms our Admire column in this issue is the owner of sTORIbook Public Relations and is a fashion and lifestyle blogger of ThesTORIbook.com.
 She is also a successful commercial and editorial stylist.
 Johnson has been voted San Antonio Fashion Blogger of the Year and has worked with a bevy of top names including Neiman Marcus, Nordstrom, Lancôme, Armani Exchange, and many more.

 Our digital director at the helm of SocietyTexas.com and all of our associated social media platforms, Eleanora Morrison has been a writer, blogger and editor for bRILLIANT, The Society Diaries, and additional local and regional print / digital publications, covering events, fashion, culture, weddings and travel.
 Morrison is the Editor in Chief & Creative Director of ELEANORA, a women’s-centric multimedia storytelling platform, and is Co-Founder and CEO of S.H.E Media, its parent digital media company.
 Morrison is passionate about cultivating community on social media, and invites you to connect with her and join the conversation @eleanoramorrison.

-Our Associate Editor Jennifer Roosth is a Houston-based writer who never ceases to be amazed by the wonderfully generous spirit of the Houston philanthropic community.
+Our talented and terrifically connected Associate Editor Jennifer Roosth is a Houston-based writer who never ceases to be amazed by the wonderfully generous spirit of the Houston philanthropic community.
 “It’s nice to live in a city where so many are excited about giving back,” she says, “In the process, they throw some mighty fine parties.”

 Sharon Schweitzer, J.D., is a cross-cultural trainer and modern manners expert.
 In addition to her accreditation in intercultural management from the Hofstede Centre, she serves as a Chinese Ceremonial Dining Etiquette Specialist in the documentary series Confucius was a Foodie on Nat Geo People.
 She is the resident etiquette expert on two popular lifestyle shows: ABC Tampa Bay’s Morning Blend and CBS Austin’s We Are Austin.
 Her Amazon #1 best-selling book on International Business, Access to Asia: Your Multicultural Business Guide, now in its third printing, was named to Kirkus Reviews’ Best Books of 2015.
 She’s a winner of the British Airw